Lahti Pelicans

 The Lahti Pelicans, commonly referred to as the Lahden Pelicans, are a Finnish professional ice hockey team playing in the Liiga, Finland.
-Founded in 1996, they play in the city of Lahti at Isku Arena.
+Founded in 1996, they play in the city of Lahti at Wemasto Areena.
 The team is co-owned by (among others) former National Hockey League (NHL) player Pasi Nurminen and Formula One racecar driver Valtteri Bottas.

 History

 Viipurin Reipas (1891–1964)

 Viipurin Reipas was a sports club located in Vyborg.
 They won the first ever Finnish Ice Hockey Championship in 1928 with a team consisting mostly of bandy players.
 After Vyborg was taken from Finland by Soviet Union during the Winter War and again in the Continuation War, the club relocated to Lahti where it continued under its original name until renamed to Lahden Reipas.

 Lahden Reipas (1964–1975)

 Reipas spent five seasons in SM-sarja from 1965 to 1970.
 Their best finish was sixth in 1965–66.